mlinproduction/mlinproduction.github.io/index.md

 - Adopt techniques and processes to better work in multidisciplinary teams

-## Teachers
+# Teachers

-Bernat Garcia Larrosa: Degree in mathematics and industrial engineer.
+**Bernat Garcia Larrosa**: Degree in mathematics and industrial engineer.
 Former data scientist at Diari ARA and LaVanguardia.com.
 Current Director of Big Data at yaencontre.

-Tristana Sondon:
+**Tristana Sondon**:

-Aleix Ruiz de Villa: PhD in mathematics.
+**Aleix Ruiz de Villa**: PhD in mathematics.
 Founder of the Barcelona Data Science and Machine Learning Meetup, cofounder of the Barcelona R Users Group and cofounder of BaDaSS.
 Ex Head of Data Science of LaVanguardia.com, SCRM (Lidl) and Onna.

-Arnau Tibau Puig: PhD in Electrical Engineering and flamenco lover.
+**Arnau Tibau Puig**: PhD in Electrical Engineering and flamenco lover.
 Former Principal Engineer at @WalmartLabs, Lead DS at Quantifind, both in the SF Bay Area.
 Current Head of Data Science at letgo, Barcelona.

+# Dates

+The course (16h in total) will be held on:
+- Friday May 31st 17-21h
+- Saturday June 1st 10-14h
+- Friday June 7th 17-21h
+- Saturday 8th 10-14h

-## Requirements (Important)
+# Requirements (Important)

 Students whould have some experience with:
 - Machine Learning